-The Spouse and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
-The program offers up to 45 months of education benefits.
-These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
-If you are a spouse, you may take a correspondence course.
-Remedial, deficiency, and refresher courses may be approved under certain circumstances.
+The Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
+The program offers up to 36 months of education benefits.
+These benefits may be used for degree and certificate programs, apprenticeship and on-the-job training.
+Remedial, deficiency and refresher courses may be approved under certain circumstances.

-Click here to learn more about the Spouse and Dependents Education Assistance Program.
+Learn more about the Dependents Education Assistance Program.

 Marine GySgt John D. Fry Scholarship Program

-The Fry Scholarship is an amendment to the Post-9/11 GI Bill that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
+The Fry Scholarship is a program similar to the Post-9/11 GI Bill that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
 10, 2001.
 Like Post-9/11 veterans, eligible surviving spouses and children attending school may receive full tuition coverage at state-operated colleges and universities, plus a monthly living stipend and book allowance under this program.

 State Provided Education Benefits

-Educational benefits for families, particularly the children of deceased, MIA, POW, and disabled veterans, may be available in some states.
-Military.com has developed an on-line general summary of educational benefits for veterans, surviving spouses and their dependents.
+Educational benefits for families, particularly the children of deceased, MIA, POW and disabled veterans, may be available in some states.

-Click here to learn more about State Education Benefits.
+Click here to learn more about State Veteran Education Benefits.

-While looking for money for school many surviving spouses and their families overlook the over $300 million of military - and veteran - related scholarships and grants.
-These scholarships often go unclaimed due to the following misconceptions:
+While looking for money for school many spouses and their families overlook the over $300 million of military - and veteran - related scholarships and grants.
+These scholarships often go unclaimed.

-Remember: Not applying for scholarships is like turning down free money.
-Get started on your search for scholarships today - visit the Military.com Scholarship Finder.
+Not applying for scholarships is like turning down free money.

 Army Emergency Relief (AER)